SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/06_color_swap_effect/index.md

 description: "Create a shader to change the colors of the game"
 ---

-In this chapter we will create a powerful color-swapping effect, we will learn about a common and flexible technique that uses textures as a Look-Up Table (LUT) to map original colors to new ones.
+In this chapter we will create a powerful color‑swapping effect.
+We will learn a common and flexible technique that uses textures as look‑up tables (LUTs) to map original colors to new ones.
 This will give us precise control over the look and feel of our game's sprites.

 At the end of this chapter, we will be able to fine-tune the colors of the game.
 Here are a few examples: